dannyglv789/LearnSpanishAPP/README.md

  - main.py: Handler for taskqueue handler.
  - models.py: Entity and message definitions.
  - utils.py: Helper functions.
- - gameboard.py: Contains a list representation of the Connect Four gameboard and a simple algorith to determine the legality of a move
+ - gameboard.py: Contains a list representation of the Connect Four gameboard and a simple algorithm to determine the legality of a move

 ## Endpoints:
  - **addNewWord**